arifkursadkavas/recipes/README.md

 # Marley Spoon Recipe List

-A React web app in Typescript, utilizing SSR with Nextjs, Apollo client to consume Contentful API.
+A React web app in Typescript, utilizing SSR with Nextjs, Apollo client to consume Contentful API with GraphQL queries

 ## Installation